 - It aids in limiting cell growth brought on by water intake.

-- It aids in preventing cell water loss.
+- It assists in preventing cell water loss.

-- Furthermore, it is in charge of moving materials within and outside the cell.
+- It is accountable for moving materials inside and outside of the cell.

 - Between the internal cellular components and the outside world, it serves as a barrier.

 Differences between the Cell Wall and Cell Membrane